lodeguns/CustomLayers-in-Tensorflow-2.0/README.md

 dott.
 Mattia Delli Priscoli  (mdellipriscoli@unisa.it)

-@NeuroneLab - University of Salerno - It
+@NeuroneLab - University of Salerno - IT